DaveTrev/eye_deal/TESTING.md

 - allauth login page not loading
 After much searching and with help from the CI tutor support, clearing the cookies / cache helped to display the login page

-- nologo.png aws issue with thats to Dayana
+- nologo.png aws issue with thanks to Dayana [Dayana](https://github.com/Dayana-N)
 It may not make a difference but here is a thought, move these 4 lines above the If AWS statement.
 STATIC_URL = '/static/'
 STATICFILES_DIRS = (os.path.join(BASE_DIR, 'static'),)
 MEDIA_URL = '/media/'
 MEDIA_ROOT = os.path.join(BASE_DIR, 'media')
 I wonder, is it checking for the if statement and then overriding the settings on the next line if that makes sense

+- thanks to Dayana [Dayana](https://github.com/Dayana-N) spotting this.
+"I noticed you have a field for gender but also there is category class.
+If gender is part of your product model then you will need to refine your products by gender instead of category.
+You could also create a separate class gender like a subcategory connected to your product and filter that way too"

 - html validation, summernote causing errors in add and edit journal Multiple Errors all from summernote widget for blog content field